pr9000/doclang/iso-standard.md

 | `<group type="code">` | | allows to add as children: `caption`, `footnote`, `code` |
 | `<group type="picture">` | | allows to add as children: `caption`, `footnote`, `picture` |

-**footnote**: What we currently have as instantiations of `FloatingItem` (eg TableItem) should have been groups, as the `FloatingItem` contains captions, the `data structure` (eg the `data` in TableItem or the `graph` in FormItem) and the footnotes.
+**footnote regarding docling-core**: What we currently have as instantiations of `FloatingItem` (eg TableItem) should have been groups, as the `FloatingItem` contains captions, the `data structure` (eg the `data` in TableItem or the `graph` in FormItem) and the footnotes.
 As a matter of fact, it is currently even more mis-constructed, since the `ProvenanceItem` of the `TableItem` will in fact point to location of only the table, while the captions and foornotes will have their own `ProvenanceItem`.

 ### Optimized Table Structure Language (OTSL)